How to Enable Dark Mode on Zoom

 - The first option is Appearance.
 Right next to it you’ll notice three options: Light, Dark, and Auto.

-- Close the General menu and you are all set.
+- Close the General menu and finish up.

 Now every time your computer adjusts its appearance based on the time of day, Zoom will follow it with its Dark mode.